flatironinstitute/sciware/14_TestingPackaging/workshop.md

 ## Exercise: test-driven fixes

 - Look at `sciware_testing_python/main.py` `add_vectors`
-   - It has a problem, but don't fix it yet
+   - It has a problem (but don't fix it yet)
 - Add a new test for `add_vectors` to `tests/test_exercise.py`
 - `pytest tests/test_exercise.py`: FAIL!
 - Fix `add_vectors` and try again